Financial Advisor Tim Hayes

 They removed some of the more demanding requirements and possible legal challenges provided to clients.
 Still, they kept the core tenant that financial advisors advising retirement plans and participants are fiduciaries.
 Most advisors, when recommending a client roll over their retirement account to an IRA, are also fiduciaries.

 Remember, the Fiduciary Rule applies only to private-sector employer-sponsored retirement plan, such as 401(k)s, SEPs, SIMPLEs, and 403(b) plans under ERISA.
-The 403(b) plans of public employees, such as teachers, are not covered by ERISA, so they are not subject to the new fiduciary law.
-It only applies to them if they decide to roll over their 403(b) to an Individual Retirement Account (IRA).
+The 403(b) accounts of public employees, such as teachers, are not covered by ERISA, so they are not subject to the new fiduciary law.
+It only applies to them if they decide to roll over their 403(b) account to an Individual Retirement Account (IRA).
 Roth’s, traditional, and rollover IRAs fall under the new rules.

 The Obama administration believed the Rule was needed because conflicts of interest caused 401(k) participants and IRA owners to pay higher fees, resulting in smaller account balances.